morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 ## Writing Clean Code

-Ideally, code should be so clear and lucid that comments become superfluous.
-This ideal has been most eloquently championed by Robert C. Martin.
+The ideal of code lucid enough to render comments superfluous has been most eloquently championed by Robert C. Martin.
 In [*Clean Code: A Handbook of Agile Software Craftsmanship*](http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882/) Uncle Bob, as he is affectionately known, writes:

 >If our programming languages were expressive enough, or if we had the talent to subtly wield those languages to express our intent, we would not need comments very much—perhaps not at all.